-If you are facing allegations you have violated your probation, we can help.
 If you were placed on probation, a judge likely ordered you to complete several requirements as part of that probation.
 A violation of probation means there are allegations you have not successfully met or completed those requirements.
 If you are found to be in violation of your probation, you could be ordered to serve the jail time that was stayed as part of your original sentence, or be required to meet additional requirements.

 Typical probation violations include: